He FJ, MacGregor GA. Effect of longer-term modest salt reduction on blood pressure. Cochrane Database Syst Rev. 2004; (1): CD004937. PMID: 15266549

 Attrition (final N)

 31 trials (N=3,022)

 Median age 50 years for all trials (range of 22 to 73 years)

 Other relevant demographics

 1. Effect on blood pressure

-Median net change in 24-hour urinary sodium was -78mmol of salt daily (4.6 gram), ranging from 53 to -117mmol of salt daily (3.1 to 6.9 gram).
+Median net change in 24-hour urinary sodium was -78mmol of salt daily (4.6 grams), ranging from 53 to -117mmol of salt daily (3.1 to 6.9 grams).
 The average reduction in salt intake was similar to public health recommendations.

 The pooled estimates of changes in blood pressure were -5.06mm Hg (95% CI: -5.81 to -4.31) for systolic and -2.70mm Hg (95% CI: -3.16 to -2.24) for diastolic.
 Pooled estimates of blood pressure changes using the random effects model was -5.27mm Hg (95% CI: -6.69 to -3.85) for systolic and -2.76mm Hg (95% CI: -3.55 to -1.97) for diastolic.